 Where to go for diagnosis:

-- Child Find (Ages 3 to 21) – A free service offered through the Howard County Public School System and other Maryland jurisdictions, this interdisciplinary team provides identification services to children who may have a disability including developmental delay.
+- Child Find (Ages 3 to 21) – A free service offered through all Maryland school system jurisdictions, this interdisciplinary team provides identification services to children who may have a disability including developmental delay.
 Visit the link or call 410-313-7017 to schedule an appointment.

 Your Child Has Been Diagnosed with Autism.
 Now What?